14 Best All-inclusive Resorts in the United States

 When you take an all-inclusive vacation, meals, many activities, and accommodations are included, and the advertised rates often extend to alcoholic beverages.
-While private sessions like spa treatments are rarely included, it’s often easier to factor in extras because you know exactly how much you’re spending up front.
-With that in mind, here are 14 stunning all-inclusive resorts in the U.S.
+While private sessions like spa treatments are rarely included, it’s easier to factor in extras because you know exactly how much you’re spending up front.
+With that in mind, here are 14 of the best all-inclusive resorts in the U.S.

 The Lodge on Little St. Simons Island, Georgia

 This lodge, which can be reached only by boat and host a maximum of 32 guests, feels like a true hideaway.
 Built in 1917 as a private hunting lodge, it opened to the public in the late 1970s.
 You’re in for VIP service, fresh seafood meals, and animal encounters.
 The property is located within a 10,000-acre sanctuary full of roaming wildlife, including more than 280 types of birds.
-Rates include meals, snacks, and all beverages; naturalist-guided hikes, kayak tours, fishing trips, reptile safaris, and evening owl prowls; boat transfers to and from the island; and unlimited access to island activities and recreation gear.
+Rates include meals, snacks, and beverages; naturalist-guided excursions; boat transfers to and from the island; and unlimited access to island activities and recreation gear.

 Club Med Sandpiper Bay, Florida

-This affordable old-fashioned summer camp on Minnesota’s Pelican Lake earns rave reviews from families who return year after year, generation after generation.
+This affordable, old-fashioned summer camp on Minnesota’s Pelican Lake earns rave reviews from families who return year after year, generation after generation.
 The no-frills resort is decidedly unpretentious — and that’s exactly what devotees love about it.
-Guests stay in rustic lake cabins and come together for a wide array of activities, from pony rides, fishing, kayaking, and scavenger hunts to swimming, tennis, golf, and sailing lessons.
-The American Plan includes all meals and activities.
+Guests stay in rustic lake cabins and come together for a wide array of activities, from fishing and scavenger hunts to swimming, tennis, and golf.

 Skytop Lodge, Pennsylvania

 Sprawled across 5,500 acres, this historic mountain resort has been luring guests high into the Poconos since 1928.
 Book a room in the grand stone lodge or at the inn that opens right onto the championship golf course.
-As for all-inclusive plans, Skytop Lodge offers a Modified American Plan for the whole family, which includes breakfast and dinner at the lodge’s farm-to-table Windsor Dining Room.
-Windsor is focused on sourcing local meat and produce and utilizing seasonal ingredients to inspire their culinary creations.
+As for all-inclusive plans, Skytop Lodge offers a Modified American Plan for the whole family, which includes breakfast and dinner at the lodge’s eateries.

 Tyler Place Family Resort, Vermont